Ring of Silvianus: Association with Tolkien

 In 1929, the archaeologist Sir Mortimer Wheeler was excavating at the Lydney site and made a connection between the ring bearing the name of Senicianus, and the curse tablet bearing the same name.
 Wheeler called upon J.R.R.
 Tolkien, as Professor of Anglo-Saxon at Oxford University, to investigate the etymology of the name "Nodens" referred to in the curse.

 It is hypothesised that Wheeler, in his discussion with Tolkien on the name Nodens on the curse tablet, would also have discussed the ring at The Vyne, with which he was familiar, though there is no proof of this.
 It is thought that other aspects of the archaeology of the Lydney area, including an Iron Age Roman fort, may have influenced Tolkien's writings.

 The One Ring plays a central part in The Hobbit (published 1937) and The Lord of the Rings (1954).
 In Tolkien's legendarium, the One Ring was forged by the Dark Lord Sauron in order to enslave the inhabitants of Middle-earth.

-The Tolkien Society have been associated with setting up the "Ring Room" at Vyne, which includes the Ring of Silvianus in a rotating display case, a first edition of The Hobbit and a copy of the curse.
-There is also a Middle-earth adventure playground in the grounds.
+The Tolkien Society helped set up a "Ring Room" at the Vyne, which included the Ring of Silvianus in a rotating display case, a first edition of The Hobbit and a copy of the curse.
+There was also a Middle-earth adventure playground in the grounds.
 Lynn Forest-Hill of the Tolkien Society expressed pleasure at the discovery of a material source for the One Ring described in Tolkien's novels, stating that all sources previously cited have been literary or legendary, such as the Ring of the Nibelungs.